thomasfong/cse210-hw/README.md

 # cse210-ww-student-template
-King Leong, Fong

-for students in the worldwide content version of CSE 210.
+King Leong, Fong in the worldwide content version of CSE 210.

 This repository contains the starter code for many different projects.
 They are arranged as follows: